jangala-dev/devicecode-lua/sprint-docs/gsm.md

   - SimSet 2 - single slot with no detect - associated with Modem 2

 ##### Big Box v1
-Has two <odems and two SimSets, arranged like this:
+Has two modems and two SimSets, arranged like this:

   - Modem 1 - Primary - associated with SimSet 1 and SimSet 2
   - Modem 2 - Secondary - associated with SimSet 2